joshua-roberts/Policy-Machine/mkdocs/docs/obligations.md

   properties:
   func_...:
 ```
-Specifies a User Attribute with the given name and properties.
-If multiple User Attributes share a name, then this element will represent all of those User Attributes at processing time.
-Use the properties field to differentiate User Attributes with the same name.
+Specifies a user attribute with the given name and properties.
+If multiple user attributes share a name, then this element will represent all of those user attributes at processing time.
+Use the properties field to differentiate user attributes with the same name.
 A function can be used to specify a user_attribute so long as the function returns a user attribute or a set of user attributes.

 _Example:_
 ```yaml